Instathings/documentation/docs/guides/gateway-setup.md

 In order to get connected to Instathings and to our Cloud you need generate and download the certificates to secure the connection between the Gateway and the Instathings Cloud.

-Click on `Show advanced options` and the download will automatically begin as you click on `Download`, unzip the folder and move it into the Gateway.
-To do this we used the command line, but you can do it the way you prefer.
+Click on `Show advanced options` and the download will automatically begin as you click on `Download`.

+Unzip the folder and move it into the Gateway.
+To do this we suggest using the command line, but you can do it the way you prefer.

-In the Command line type the command `scp -r` followed by the credentials folder and the IP address of your Gateway.
+In the terminal type the command `scp -r` followed by the credentials folder and the IP address of your Gateway.

 ```bash
 scp -r device-htBdp3Z9-credentials pi@raspberrypi:~